nicklotz/dockerconcepts/public/02-docker-images.md

 docker history example-voting-app-vote
 ```

-> Why do you see "missing" as the image ID for most of the layers? *Hint*: how changeable are images once they are pushed to a public registry?
+> Why do you see "missing" as the image ID for most of the layers?
+This is because Docker only stores layer IDs for images built locally.
+Layers pulled from a registry show as "missing" because they were built elsewhere.
+Images are **immutable** once pushed to a registry - the layers cannot be changed.

 4. Run an Ubuntu container instance and launch a process inside the container.
 ```